teamniteo/handbook/work-process.md

 Our work process is based on [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), but modified to suit to our specific needs:

- * We have no customer projects, so we are our own Product Owners.
+ * We are our own Product Owners, as we have no customer projects.
  * We work asynchronously, so keep scheduled meetings to the bare minimum.
- * We work in Sprints that are two weeks in length.
+ * We schedule our work into two week long Sprints.
- * We use GitHub and ZenHub for Sprint management.
+ * We manage our Sprints with GitHub and ZenHub.

 ## Schedule